 (F) Whoever violates this section is guilty of dereliction of duty, a misdemeanor of the second degree.

-(1) An officer or employee of a contractor as defined in section 9.08 of the Revised Code;
+(G) As used in this section, "public servant" includes an officer or employee of a contractor as defined in section 9.08 of the Revised Code.

 - June 8, 2000 – Senate Bill 12 - 123rd General Assembly [ View June 8, 2000 Version ]